eCommerce vs.Quick Commerce: Market Insights

 Having established the downsides of quick commerce, what is it that providers can do to make their service more appealing to consumers?
 McKinsey’s study renders the following results.

-Factors That Would Make Online Grocery Shopping More Attractive to U.S. Consumers, 2022
+Top Factors That Would Make Online Grocery Shopping More Attractive to Online Shoppers in the U.S., 2022

 First and foremost, lowering delivery costs is the most preferred measure, cited by 47% of respondents.
 More promotions persuade 42% of users, followed by lower minimum order values (32%), covering two pricing aspects.